tcew/ATPESC18/README.md

 `git clone https://github.com/tcew/ATPESC18`

-Note: `You may need to use ssh-keygen on cooley and update the github ssh public keys associated with the ssh public key from your cooley account)'
+Note: `You may need to use ssh-keygen on cooley and update the github ssh public keys associated with the ssh public key from your cooley account)`

 ## Flow animation hands-on: